sea with rock shore and colourful houses in cinque terre itinerary 3 days

 Cinque Terre is interconnected by a series of hiking trails and trains.

 Many come to Cinque Terre for scenic hiking!
 There are several hiking trails that connect the five towns, offering stunning views of the coast and the surrounding hillsides.
-The trails fall within Cinque Terre National Park vary in difficulty, so be sure to check their ratings before you start.
-It’s also important to wear comfortable shoes and bring plenty of water and snacks, especially for the longer trails.
+The trails fall within Cinque Terre National Park vary in difficulty, so be sure to check their ratings before you start and the weather conditions.
+Parts of the trail were closed when I was visiting due to high amounts of rain.

 If you want to see Cinque Terre from a different perspective, take a boat tour along the coast!
 A boat tour departs from all villages except for Corniglia.